plaidfinch/ComonadSheet/Getting a Quick Fix on Comonads.md

 Why does this mean it's inefficient?

+\vspace*{1.5\baselineskip}

 . . .

-If we can't define it in terms of `fix` on its argument, we can't hold onto one lazy reference to the eventual future of the computation.
+If we can't define it in terms of `fix` on its argument, we can't hold onto a singular (lazy) reference to the eventual future of the computation.

 # Filling in the holes to fix our problem